huyuhui001/MathKids/docs/README.md

    - Folder: `/docs`
 5. Click **Save**
 6. Wait a few minutes for GitHub to build and deploy your site
-7. Your site will be available at: `https://huyuhui001.github.io/MathKids/`
+7. The site will be available at: `https://huyuhui001.github.io/MathKids/`

 ## Features